rsdoiel/antenna/socal_north.md

 date: 2025-06-19, updated: 2025-06-19, from: The LAist

-An official Dodgers social media account says the organization denied agents entry to the stadium parking lots Thursday morning.
 An LAist reporter saw people in tactical gear with their faces covered by masks on the road that leads to the Dodger Stadium downtown gate.

 <br>